rekalogika/rekalogika.dev/docs/domain-event/06-manual-control.md

 :::note

-Immediate dispatching is dispatched outside `DomainEventManager` and `DomainEventAwareEntityManager`, and therefore unaffected by `setAutoDispatchDomainEvents()`.
+Immediate dispatching is dispatched outside `DomainEventAwareEntityManager`, and therefore unaffected by `setAutoDispatchDomainEvents()`.

 :::

-## Clearing Events
+## Clearing the Events

 If the domain event queues are not empty at the end of the request, `DomainEventManager` will throw `UndispatchedEventsException`.
 To prevent that